 We will give high priority to the young scientists when deciding on conference speakers or poster presenters.
 Within the large collaborations they will have high visibility on an international level, which will provide them education in international soft skills and opens up bright career prospects on a global level in science as well as in business and industry.
 The senior scientist will provide mentoring to the young scientists at the beginning on a regular basis and thn at least once a year.

+The important exchange of young scientists is based on our annual common workshops and common training on both sides, DESY, JINR and the connected institutes.
+In addition, it is planned that the young scientists visit the participating institutes for a month per year.
+The requested funds for travel and training will ensure sufficient exchange of young scientists.

 Part of the team is a recent chair of the Young Scientist group of the CMS collaboration (YSC).
 The YSC team together with the CMS Career committee organise networking events for CMS alumni in industry such as Google, Shell, Jaguar-Landrover, the European Patent Office, Intel and many more.
 The young scientists of our project will benefit from this exchange with these high-tech companies.

-The exchange is based on our annual common workshops and common training on both sides, DESY, JINR and the connected institutes.
-In addition, it is planned that the young scientists visit the participating institutes for a month per year.
-The requested funds for travel and training will ensure sufficient exchange of young scientists.

 2.7 Sustainability